Jerdah/ImageCraft/README.md

 - **VoiceCraft**: The VoiceCraft text-to-speech module used in this project is based on the repository provided by Facebook Research.
 For more details, visit the [VoiceCraft GitHub](https://github.com/jasonppy/VoiceCraft) repository.
 - **Vision Transformer (SigLIP)**: The Vision Transformer architecture is inspired by "Sigmoid Loss for Language Image Pre-Training" by Zhai et al. (2023).
 [Paper link](https://arxiv.org/abs/2303.15343)

+## **License**

+This codebase is under CC BY-NC-SA 4.0 (LICENSE-CODE).
+Note that we use some of the code from other repository that are under different licenses: ./src/model/modules/voicecraft.py is under CC BY-NC-SA 4.0; ./src/model/modules/codebooks_patterns.py is under MIT license; ./src/model/modules/tokenizer.py are under Apache License, Version 2.0; the phonemizer we used is under GNU 3.0 License.

 ## **Acknowledgments**

 - Thanks to [nsandiman](https://github.com/nsandiman), [ravinamore-ml](https://github.com/ravinamore-ml), [Masengug](https://github.com/Masengug) and [Jerdah](https://github.com/Jerdah)
+- We thank Umar Jamil for his work [pytorch-paligemma](https://github.com/hkproj/pytorch-paligemma), from which we took lots of inspiration.